CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

    </Grid>
    ```

-    After adding the content, your screen will look like below screenshot.
+    After adding the content, your screen will look like the below screenshot.

     ![](./media/App17.png)

 1. Open **MainWindow.xaml.cs** and remove the method **myButton_Click**.

-1. Finally, add the following line inide the **MainWindow** method to load Page1 into the mainFrame when the MainWindow is initialized.
+1. Finally, add the following line inside the **MainWindow** method to load Page1 into the mainFrame when the MainWindow is initialized.

     ```
     mainFrame.Navigate(typeof(Page1));
     ```

-    After adding the content, your screen will look like below screenshot.
+    After adding the content, your screen will look like the below screenshot.

     ![](./media/App18.png)